Work Requirement Disqualifications

 National origin

-Quitting a job to accept new employment of similar hours and salary.
-Through no fault of the participant, one of the following occurs with the new job:
+●Quitting a job to accept new employment of similar hours and salary.
+Due to circumstances beyond the participant’s control, one of the following occurs with the new job:

 It fails to materialize.